U.S. Stocks Open Higher After Stumble

 ADVERTISEMENT

+The S&P 500 financial sector was up 0.4% following its worst day since mid-May on Tuesday.

-A run of soft inflation data in the U.S. has been contributing to a two-month decline in Treasury yields.
-On Wednesday, 10-year Treasury yields rose slightly to 2.075% after hitting 2017 lows the previous day.
-Yields move inversely to prices.
+The run of soft inflation data in the U.S. has been contributing to a two-month decline in Treasury yields.
+On Wednesday, the yield on the 10-year U.S. Treasury note rose to 2.075%, according to Tradeweb, after closing at 2.072% Tuesday, its lowest level since November.
+Yields rise as prices fall.

-Investors see only a 36% chance of a rate rise by the end of the year, according to Fed-fund futures tracked by CME Group.

-Markets were tracking Hurricane Irma, which is poised to hit Florida as soon as Sunday, after growing into one of the most powerful storms ever recorded over the Atlantic Ocean, prompting evacuations in Florida and disrupting air and sea travel.
+Investors also were tracking Hurricane Irma, which has grown into one of the most powerful storms ever recorded over the Atlantic Ocean, prompting evacuations in Florida and disrupting air and sea travel.

 Continuing tensions following North Korea's recent nuclear test -- its most powerful yet -- were also a concern for investors.
 North Korea issued a defiant response on Tuesday to U.S. attempts to impose new sanctions, declaring that it wasn't cowed by the Trump administration's warnings and hinting at an unspecified "counteroffensive."

-Most expect the ECB will hold off until next month to announce the start of winding down its EUR2.3 trillion ($2.7 trillion) stimulus program, known as quantitative easing or QE.
-But investors were awaiting comments by ECB President Mario Draghi who is expected to offer clues about the stimulus phaseout.
+Most expect the ECB to hold off until next month to announce the start of winding down its EUR2.3 trillion ($2.7 trillion) stimulus program.
+But investors were awaiting comments by ECB President Mario Draghi, who is expected to offer clues about the stimulus phaseout.

 The ECB meeting "may well turn out to be another nonevent, with new policy announcements only likely later in the year," Colin Harte, head of research of BNP Paribas Asset Management, wrote in a note to clients.

-In Hong Kong, the Hang Seng Index -- among the world's best-performing stock benchmarks this year -- finished down 0.5% while the Nikkei Stock Average fell 0.1%.
+In Hong Kong, the Hang Seng Index -- among the world's best-performing stock benchmarks this year -- finished down 0.5%, while Japan's Nikkei Stock Average fell 0.1%.

-In currencies, the WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, edged down 0.1%.
-In commodities, gold was up 0.1% while Brent crude rose 1.5% to $54.16 a barrel.

 Write to Georgi Kantchev at georgi.kantchev@wsj.com